nanoporetech/onesie/README.md

 *  dma-audit        - check the format of the acquired data
 *  shift-decode     - decode the bits in the shift-register to human-readable form

+Manual pages have been written for these tools.
+Them manual pages are written in markdown, then converted to manual page format (roff) using pandoc.

 ### minion-reg

 `minion-reg` performs read and write accesses to registers in the firmware via an ioctl.
 It provides an option to read all the registers in a BAR.